Architecture Overview

 Changelog Management

-Location: src/core/changelog/
+Location: src/core/release/changelog/

 Changelog operations: